AS-2K20/PHP-Form/README.md

 ## Demo:

-After completing the Update and Delete Actions, I will share the link of the live server here.
+I will give the deplpy link here